kimwalisch/primesieve/README.md

 primesieve is a program and C/C++ library that generates primes using a highly optimized [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) implementation.
-It counts the primes below 10^10 in just 0.45 seconds on an Intel Core i7-6700 CPU (4 x 3.4GHz). primesieve can generate primes and [prime k-tuplets](https://en.wikipedia.org/wiki/Prime_k-tuple) up to 2^64.
+It counts the primes below 10^10 in just 0.45 seconds on an Intel Core i7-6700 CPU (4 x 3.4 GHz). primesieve can generate primes and [prime k-tuplets](https://en.wikipedia.org/wiki/Prime_k-tuple) up to 2^64.

 * **Homepage:** https://primesieve.org